Peanut oil is high in vitamin E but also rich in omega-6 fats. Learn the pros, cons, and how to use it safely.

 It is very high in pro-inflammatory omega-6 fatty acids and is prone to oxidation, which may increase the risk of certain diseases.

-With so many other healthy fat choices on the market, it might be wise to choose an oil with more benefits and fewer potential health risks.
+With so many other healthy fat choices on the market, choosing an oil with more benefits and fewer potential health risks might be wise.

-Some good alternatives include extra virgin olive oil, coconut oil or avocado oil.
+Some good alternatives include sesame oil, safflower oil, or avocado oil.